zhongjzsb/zhongjzsb-blog/README.md

     ```
     Other options are in [StackOverflow](https://stackoverflow.com/questions/24677642/centering-image-and-text-in-r-markdown-for-a-pdf-report/38074465).
 - [ ] Fix author missing.
 - [ ] Fix markdown column width.
-You can use
+You can use following to reference links.
+Learned from [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
     ```
     the website is: [zhongjzsb]